moead-framework/framework/paper.md

-and Sub-problem Selection in MOEA/D" [@gpruvost_evocop2020] uses this package to add a new component in MOEA/D (the sub-problem selection strategy) and the paper "Surrogate-assisted Multi-objective Combinatorial Optimization based on Decomposition and Walsh Basis" [@gpruvost_gecco2020] uses the package to rewrite the offspring_generator component to implement a new framework to walsh surrogates with multi-objective optimization and decomposition technics.
+and Sub-problem Selection in MOEA/D" [@gpruvost_evocop2020] uses this package to add a new component in MOEA/D (the sub-problem selection strategy) and the paper "Surrogate-assisted Multi-objective Combinatorial Optimization based on Decomposition and Walsh Basis" [@gpruvost_gecco2020] uses the package to rewrite the *offspring_generator* component to implement a new framework based on walsh surrogates and decomposition for multi-objective optimization.

 # Documentation